pk98723/Terraform/README.md

 # Intoduction to GIT

 - Git is a repository to store files in a remote repository.
-- There are many tools which helps to store data remotely like, Bitbuket, Azure DevOps, Gitlab,SourceForge etc
+- There are many tools which helps to store data remotely like, Bitbuket, Azure DevOps,Github Gitlab,SourceForge etc
 - Install Git from the https://git-scm.com/downloads.
 - Git can be installed on Linux, MAC, Windows.
 - Once the Git is downloaded, open CMD promt and enter git- you will be prompted with few inputs.
 It means Git is installed.